This information applies to Dynamics NAV 2013

 - Check that the report name and location is correct in the adjacent blue columns

-- Once that is done you need to create a scheduled task in the Jet Essentials Scheduler.
+- Once that is done you need to create a scheduled task in the Jet Excel add-in Scheduler.
 You can automate this or just run manually.
 To test, you can insert your own email address in the master.

 - Ensure that you select “Create and execute batch file from report” and select the range name of "Batch"